 ALS Focus Results from the Understanding Insurance Needs and Financial Burdens Survey

 The final sample for the ALS Focus survey on Understanding Insurance Needs and Financial Burdens included 204 people living with ALS, 116 current caregivers, and 120 past caregivers (440 participants total).
 This survey is based on a convenience sample, meaning people opted in to participate.
 To be eligible, individuals had to be at least 18 years old, live in the United States, and consent to participate.
+Data was collected from February 13, 2020 to April 3, 2020.

 Debt from ALS